processone/docs.ejabberd.im/content/admin/upgrade/from_18.03_to_18.04.md

----
-title: Upgrade to ejabberd 18.04
+# Upgrade to ejabberd 18.04
----

-# Ejabberd upgrade process

 You may follow this procedure if you are upgrading from ejabberd 18.03 or older, and running an SQL backend for PubSub.